andrew-edwards/empirical-dyn-mod/README.md

 # empirical-dyn-mod

-**Initial investigations and ideas regarding Empirical Dynamic Modelling.
+**Investigations and ideas regarding Empirical Dynamic Modelling.**

-Andrew Edwards**
+**Andrew Edwards**

-This repository includes a library of papers plus some of the code used by the data-alternative working group at the "Incorporating an ecosystem approach into single-species stock assessments" workshop in Nanaimo, November 2016, as well as ongoing work.
-Any results are to be considered preliminary unless later published.
-Work inititated through discussions between Carrie Holt, Sue Grant and Andrew Edwards.
+This repository includes a library of papers plus some of the code used by the data-alternative working group at the "Incorporating an ecosystem approach into single-species stock assessments" workshop at Nanaimo in November 2016.
+The Proceedings document that describes the activities of the workshop is available at <http://publications.gc.ca/collections/collection_2017/mpo-dfo/Fs97-6-3213-eng.pdf>.

+Any results here are to be considered preliminary unless later published.
+The work was inititated through discussions between Carrie Holt, Sue Grant and Andrew Edwards.

-It should be useful for those interested in getting started with EDM (see **code/rEDMtutorial/**) or those collaborating with us.
+This repository should be useful for those interested in getting started with EDM (see **code/rEDMtutorial/**) or those collaborating with us.
+Ongoing work is being done in a GitHub repository (**edm-work**) that is currently private.

 [New users to GitHub see the end of this file to get started]